 We found a simple solution to this in our home.
 We hung 3M hooks on the inside of our hallway door.
 That way, the backpacks don’t just sit on the floor and are up and out of site.
 However, they can still be found quickly in the morning when it is time to go to school.

-We also use a bench to store our outerwear items and it also serves as a place where our kids can put on their shoes when getting ready to leave in the morning.
+We also use a bench (which we found online at Wayfair) to store our outerwear items and it also serves as a place where our kids can put on their shoes when getting ready to leave in the morning.
 We will even set backpacks and coats on it in the morning so that it is all ready to grab to run out of the door.

 This is the one we have hanging in our home.
-I found it on Amazon for less than $10 shipped (as we have Amazon Prime).
+I found it on Amazon for less than $10 shipped.
 It was money very well spent!

 Rather than throw your mail onto a table when you get home, find a home for it.
 We do this and we never have issues looking for that bill or letter that arrived.
 When our mail comes in, we touch it one time.
 Yes.
 Once.
 We walk in and we open it right away.
 We place the outer envelopes into our recycling bin.
 We shred anything that should be (credit card applications, etc).

-- Put away all items which already have a home
+2. Put away items that have a place to go